thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 $ ./run-nio-alloc-counter-tests.sh test_future_lots_of_callbacks.code
 ```

-You'll notice that when you run the script that it builds SwiftNIO and
+You'll notice that when you run the script that it builds CodiraNIO and
 the test each time.
 In the output you should see some lines like:

 ```